Al Rais Cargo

 Al Rais Cargo was a cargo airline based in Dubai, United Arab Emirates.
 It was established in 1983 and its main base was Dubai International Airport.

 History

-Al Rais Cargo launched it's airline division in 2004 with an investment of $9 million dollars with a fleet of two Boeing 727-200F's.
+Al Rais Cargo launched its airline division in 2004 with an investment of $9 million with a fleet of two Boeing 727-200F's.
 Its first flight commenced on 1 December 2004 to Tehran, Iran with 20 tonnes of cargo.

 The airline ceased operations in 2008.

 Fleet

 Al Rais Cargo operated the following aircraft (at March 2007):